 In addition to coordinating many British Red Cross events, Sindy recently raised thousands of pounds for the Kim Foundation for Children Victims of War by organising a charity ball at the iconic Blackpool Tower Ballroom.
 The guest of honour, Miss Kim Phuc - UNESCO Goodwill Peace Ambassador - was a child victim of the Vietnam War and became known as ‘the girl in the picture' when she was burned in a napalm attack.
 Sindy is a close friend of Kim Phuc, and is the UK partner for the Kim Foundation.

 Lifetime member & Steering committee member

 Since leaving her job as a corporate financier in an investment bank in the late 1980’s, Anne has dedicated her time to raising a family and doing voluntary work, mainly for the local church.
 In particular, she has led and run a weekly service for under-fives since 1999.
 She organises regular and one-off events for her local area and has hosted numerous fund raising and community events at their home in mid-Essex, opens the garden to the public once a year and organises a number of regular and one-off events for her immediate locality.

 Steering committee member

-Patricia is a member of the Telefonica Europe Executive Committee and a Director of Telefonica Europe plc.
-She is a member of the Telefonica Deutschland AG Supervisory Board and a Director of Wayra I+D, Telefonica's global network of start-up accelerators.
+Patricia is a member of the Executive Committee of Telefonica UK and in charge of Strategy & Transformation.
+She sits on the Telefonica Deutschland AG Supervisory Board, and is a Director of Wayra I+D, Telefonica's global network of start-up accelerators.
+Read more.